jonathanglasmeyer/bachelor/thesis/src/Main.md

 A better approach would be focusing the interface exclusively on the keywords in such a way that the provided timing meta information is transformed into a dense visual representation, thus making scanning possible.
 The user should be able to see the distribution of topics during the timeline of the lecture with *once glance*.

-To this end I have developed a prototype implementation of such an interface.
+To this end I have developed a prototype implementation of such an interface^[The source code is available at <https://github.com/jonathanewerner/bachelor/tree/master/viz>.
+The prototype is implemented with web technology (Javascript, interactive SVGs, React.js, CSS) with the goal of easing possible integration into existing web video portals.].
 It features two views: the first one is a list of word timelines (Figure \ref{timelines}).
 A word timeline shows the distribution of occurences of a given word over the time of the lecture.
 An occurence is displayed as a dot; clicking the dot posititions the corresponding lecture audio at the time the word occurence is spoken.
 The timelines are vertically sorted by count of word occurences.
 For analytical purposes the interface also shows the count of recognized occurences in relation to the actual count of occurences in the reference transcript, seen next to the word.
 It also overlays a graph which shows the *word density* at a given time point.
 The density function is calculated by performing a Gaussian Kernel Density Estimation (KDE) algorithm on the array of time positions for a given word.
 The red dots are local maxima of the function^[The local maxima are computed with the `scipy.signal.argrelextrema` function from the python `scipy` package and had some mildly surprising results, which were of no relevance for the interface prototyping task however.], so that a word can have multiple maxima.
 The information about maxima is being used primarily in the second view.

 ![Word timelines \label{timelines}](images/timelines.png)

 The second view (Figure \ref{cloud}) is a *word cloud* with "semantic axes", compared to regular word cloud visualizations where the axes don't have meaning.
 The x-axis still is the time-axis of the lecture and the y-axis still is the keyword frequency.
 The central feature of this cloud is that it can show *multiple instances* of one keyword -- one instance for each local maximum.
 The word instance is on the same point on the x-axis as the corresponding local maximum.
 The timeline for a word can be shown by clicking on it.
 The example shows "brain" in the activated state; the timeline shows up below the map.
 One can see the two instances of "brain" being horizontally aligned with the two local maxima below^[It is obvious here that the first local maximum for the word should rather be at about 30-40% of the word's timeline, but that could be optimized.].
 Clicking on the word also transports the audio to the position of the word next to the given local maximum.
 The font size of the word is computed by counting the word occurrences for which this maximum is the nearest.
 Additionally multiple instances of one keyword have the same color to further aid scanning by allowing the brain to pre-attentively process the representation.

 ![Word cloud \label{cloud}](images/cloud.png)

 This view allows an user to immediately scan the distribution of topics during the whole lecture.
 If particularly interested in the parts about the brain, he/she might click on "brain", be immediately transported to the relevant audio position and additionally have a more in-depth view in the bottom timeline below the cloud, allowing him/here to intuitively grasp how long the relevant part might be, maybe skipping around by clicking on other instances of the word in the timeline.

 You could imagine integrating this interface as a semi-transparent overlay view on a video player, for example on platforms like lecture2go^[[lecture2go.uni-hamburg.de](lecture2go.uni-hamburg.de)], the lecture video streaming platform used by the University of Hamburg.
 When using a system that integrates many lectures in one database like this, it would also be possible to not only link to keyword instances in the same lecture but also on a broader scope, e.g the whole course or even other relevant courses & lectures.
 Another interesting extension point would be to integrate human intelligence by allowing to review/score the quality of keyword instances.
 This would allow filtering out false-positives and emphasize the keyword instances that students find helpful.

 # Conclusion